gh9869827/fifo-dev-common/README.md

 - `class FifoEventQueueNetworkAsyncClient` / `class FifoEventQueueNetworkAsyncServer`: Asyncio-based network communication for FifoEvent objects over TCP with optional TLS 1.3 encryption.
 - `class FifoProcessManager`: Manager for running workers in separate OS processes with interprocess communication.
 Abstracts process creation, startup, and shutdown while bridging multiprocessing queues with asyncio.
 Supports both async and sync worker callbacks, with correlation ID tracking for request/response workflows.
 - `get_logger()`: Returns a logger instance with `.trace()` support for fine-grained debugging.
 Registers a custom TRACE level and logger class.
+- `class FifoRefreshableValue`: Lock-free cache for asynchronously refreshed values with explicit state transitions and immutable snapshots.

 ## 📚 Table of Contents